 It depends on how much the worker earns.
-If you pay $2,200 or more to a home health aide, cook, gardener or other household employee in 2020, you are required to deduct Social Security and Medicare taxes from their wages and report the information to the Social Security Administration (SSA) and the Internal Revenue Service.
+If you paid $2,300 or more to a home health aide, cook, gardener or other household employee in 2021, you are required to deduct Social Security and Medicare taxes from their wages and report the information to the Social Security Administration (SSA) and the Internal Revenue Service.

 Your responsibilities as employer don't end there.
 You also must make Social Security and Medicare payments that match the withholding.
-Here's how it works in 2020:
+Here's how it works for the 2022 tax year: